joeysapp/groupify/README.md

 This web app is a group project for CSCE445.
 We have plans to utilize Spotify's Web api, node, express, socket.io and several other node packages to deliver a unique and meaningful experience.

 ## Todo
+Spotify Authorization
-Replace entire Client class system with React
+~~Replace entire Client class system with React~~ - Shelved for now, wew

 ## Technologies Used
 * JavaScript ES6
 * node
-  * React
   * express
   * socket.io
   * useragent